 Making a Birth Plan

-With her son Archie, Markle planned to deliver her child at their then-home in Windsor.
-However, she was a week past due, and some British news outlets reported that she was whisked away for a hospital delivery instead to ensure the safety of both mom and baby.
+Markle, the Duchess of Sussex, planned to deliver her child at her new home in Windsor.
+However, she was a week past due and some British news outlets have reported that she was whisked away on Sunday for a hospital delivery to ensure the safety of both mom and baby.

 Whether you want an epidural anesthetic, IV medicine or other pain relief options, writing it down ahead of time will help ensure that your wishes are carried out.

-Moms often select comfort measures like aromatherapy, music, a shower, and massage to help them relax, which is essential to a smooth labor experience.
-Here are some of the labor options generally available at AdventHealth:
+Moms often select comfort measures like aromatherapy, music, a shower and massage as a way to help them relax, which is critical to labor.

 You may also have preferences for pushing and delivery, including the position you’ll take and the guidance you’ll receive.